 Joe received his Psy.D. in Clinical-Community Psychology from the University of La Verne in La Verne, CA. He completed his APA accredited internship at the University of Notre Dame in South Bend, IN.
 There Joe worked in University Counseling Center and received specialized training in substance abuse treatment and sports/performance psychology.
 His areas of clinical interest are in the treatment of anxiety and depression, substance abuse, and sport/performance enhancement.
 Other areas of interest include multicultural counseling, working with Latina/o students, Mindfulness and Positive Psychology.

 Laura received her doctorate in clinical psychology from the American School of Professional Psychology at Argosy University, San Francisco Bay Area campus.
-Laura completed her early training at Santa Rosa Junior College providing therapy to students.
-She later completed one pre-doctoral as well as a post-doctoral internship here at SSU CAPS.
-Laura also completed a second pre-doctoral internship at the Lomi Psychotherapy Clinic where she provided longer term depth-oriented psychotherapy to adults, children, couples and families.
-Laura's clinical interests include treatment of depression and anxiety, gender identity and sexual orientation issues, and working with those affected by trauma or abuse.
+Laura completed her early training at Santa Rosa Junior College providing psychotherapy to students.
+She later completed her pre-doctoral and post-doctoral internship here at SSU CAPS.
+Laura also was trained in community mental health at the Lomi Psychotherapy Clinic where she provided longer term depth-oriented psychotherapy to adults, children, couples and families.
+Laura's clinical interests include working with those affected by trauma or abuse, treatment of depression and anxiety, and supporting individuals with issues related to gender identity and sexual orientation.
+Laura has completed the YWCA’s domestic violence training program and has received additional training in trauma assessment and treatment.
+In Laura’s capacity as the Student Crisis Advocate, she brings a commitment to supporting and empowering individuals affected by sexual assault, intimate partner violence, stalking, bias related incidents, abusive relationships, hate crimes, and other disruptive, traumatic and disturbing events.
+She is also committed to working collaboratively with the larger SSU community to increase safety and awareness and to promote an environment that is supportive and respectful of all individuals.

 Lisa received her Ph.D. in clinical psychology with an emphasis in health psychology from the California School of Professional Psychology/ Los Angeles in 1997.
 She completed her APA internship at Hartford Hospital's Institute of Living where she was trained in psychological and neuropsychological assessment and clinical treatment in both inpatient and outpatient settings.
 Lisa also received specialized training in eating disorders and worked with national eating disorders expert, Dr. Margo Maine.
 Lisa completed her post-doctoral training, worked as a staff psychologist, and became Director of University of Hartford's Department of Counseling and Psychological Services.
 In 2007, Lisa was hired at Sonoma State University as the Director of Counseling and Psychological Services and Disability Services for Students.
 Lisa's areas of clinical interest include: mood and anxiety disorders, developmental issues, eating disorders, and couples counseling.